MobileUpLLC/MobileUp-Android-Template/README.md

 # MobileUp-Android-Template 🌀

-Template for initializing an android project in [MobileUp](https://mobileup.ru/).
+Hi!
+This is template for initializing an android project in [MobileUp](https://mobileup.ru/).

 ### Creating Project